piter1906/kap_signUp/README.md

 # kap_signUp
-Welcome to the kap_signUp Application!
+Welcome to the kap_signUp application!
 This application allows users to sign up for various events.
 It provides a simple and intuitive interface for managing event registrations.
 This application is designed to help Capuchin friars organize events for young people.

 ## Features